mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 - `length(string)` returns the length of the string.
 - `remove_prefix(string, prefix)` returns the string with the specified prefix removed if present.
 - `remove_suffix(string, suffix)` returns the string with the specified suffix removed if present.
-- `regex_replace(string, regex, replacement)` will return the given string with matches of the `regex` replaced by the `replacement`.
+- `regex_replace(string, regex, replacement, [all=FALSE])` will return the given string with matches of the `regex` replaced by the `replacement`.
 Perl-style regular expressions are supported.
 It is normally preferable that the `regex` be a constant string; performance will be very poor if not as the regular expression will need to be recompiled on every application.
+The "all" argument, which defaults to `FALSE`, will when true cause _all_ matches to be replaced, rather than just the first match.
 - `regex_match(string, regex)` will return true if the *entire* string matches the regex, and false otherwise.
 If `string` is null, then null will be returned.
   It is normally preferable that the `regex` be a